Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 If you’re home, try and move your car back and forth during those times you’re running the engine, so they don’t seize up.
 Use both the handbrake and foot brake when you do this to keep them active.

-If you notice screeching or scraping sounds, vibration, or an increased distance to slow down then there may be an issue – in which case, you need to take the car to your local dealership.
+If you notice screeching or scraping sounds, vibration, or an increased distance to slow down, there could be an issue.
+In which case, you’ll need to get your car checked out.

 Looking after your tyres